ENG-BXI/React-Travel-Website/README.md

 ### Responsive Travel Website

-- Responsive Travel Website Design Using HTML CSS & JavaScript
+- Responsive Travel Website Design Using React And Bootstrap
 - Contains animations when scrolling.
 - Smooth scrolling in each section.
 - Developed first with the Mobile First methodology, then for desktop.